gboehl/econpizza/docs/the_yaml.rst

 .. code-block::

-    # stage one: decisions
+    decisions: # stage one
-    # these are executed subsequently, starting with the latest in time T. Each call takes the previous outputs as given
-    decisions:
       inputs: [VaPrime] # additional to all aggregated variables defined in 'variables'
       calls:
+        # these are executed subsequently, starting with the latest in time T. Each call takes the previous outputs as given
         ~ T = transfers(e_stationary, Div, Tax, e_grid)
         ~ we = wages(w, e_grid)
         ~ VaPrimeExp = e_tmat @ VaPrime